The House That Built Me: Critical reception

 The song received critical acclaim.
 Matt Bjorke described the song favorably in his review of Revolution, referring it as "one of the absolute best songs on the record."
 He notes that while it could've been "a bombastic, overdone song," Lambert and her producers kept it "earthy and just downright beautiful."
 Bjorke later reviewed the single itself, describing it as a "song that plays on the country cliché of nostalgia without ever feeling cliché" and concluded that it stands a good chance of nomination in the 2010 CMA Awards.
 Blake Boldt of Engine 145 gave the song a thumbs up, favoring Lambert's preference in "organic storytelling instead of contrived commercial jingles."
 He described the song itself as "a gorgeous piece of melancholy country without getting squishy or sentimental" and called it an "early favorite for single of the year."
 Dan Milliken of Country Universe gave the song an A rating, describing it favorably as "the best on the album" and a standout for radio, because of "its grace and intelligence, not because it happens to be more disposably catchy than the others surrounding it."

 "The House That Built Me" was ranked No. 1 on Engine 145's Best Country Songs of 2009.
 The song received nominations in three categories (Single of the Year, Song of the Year, and Music Video of the Year) at the 2010 CMA Awards.
 Billboard and Paste both ranked it number one on their lists of the 10 greatest Miranda Lambert songs.
-It was ranked No. 441 on Rolling Stone's "Top 500 Best Songs of All Time".
+Rolling Stone ranked it #441 on its "Top 500 Best Songs of All Time" list, and at #77 on its "200 Greatest Country Songs of All Time" list.